Help CenterStudent Handbook

 - Our proctoring services provide accessibility features and accommodations for test-takers with disabilities.
 Proctoring provider accessibility statements:

-- Our eTextbooks, serviced through VitalSource, provide accessible solutions to learners of all disabilities. eTextbook provider accessibility statements:
+- Our eTextbooks, serviced through VitalSource, provide accessible solutions to learners with disabilities. eTextbook provider accessibility statements:

-If you have a disability that affects your ability to take an online course please contact your Student Advisor in order to provide StraighterLine with adequate documentation.
+If you have a disability that affects your ability to take an online course, please contact a Student Advisor in order to provide StraighterLine with adequate documentation.
 Students must submit documentation of their disability prior to completing any course assessments.
-Once received, StraighterLine will work with students on an individual basis.
-To begin the documentation process, please contact your Student Advisor ([email protected]).
+Once documentation has been received, StraighterLine will work with students on an individual basis.